-DVAN@SFSU is a project of San Francisco State University’s College of Ethnic Studies sponsored by the Diasporic Vietnamese Artists Network (DVAN) at the Intersection for the Arts.
+DVAN collaborates with San Francisco State University’s College of Ethnic Studies to develop a special project called DVAN@SFSU hosted at the University.
 The project is designed to advance mutual educational goals and the promotion of Vietnamese American diasporic literary arts and other cultural productions through the mentorship and support of SFSU undergraduates in the humanities and the arts.
+DVAN@SFSU also enriches student experience by facilitating community services, producing educational activities and fostering opportunities with the Southeast American community.

 DVAN was invited to launch DVAN@SFSU in Fall 2019 to enrich students’ lives with robust educational and professional opportunities ranging from internships, scholarships, mentorship opportunities, and a lifelong network of Vietnamese artists, academics, and organizers.